Essendon Airport (band)

 Essendon Airport is an Australian electronic music, post-punk group formed in 1978 which explored experimental minimalist and funk music.
 Founding mainstays were the duo of David Chesworth on electric piano and drum machine and Robert Goodge on guitar.
 They were joined in late 1980 by Ian Cox on saxophone and Paul Fletcher on drums.

 In 1982 they added Barbara Hogarth on bass guitar but disbanded in the following year.
 The group issued a four-track extended play, Sonic Investigations (Of the Trivial) (May 1980), and a studio album, Palimpsest (May 1982).
 They reformed as the original duo line-up for occasional performances in 2003 after the issue of a compilation album, Sonic Investigations of the Trivial.
 A new double CD version of Palimpsest, and other live material, was released by Chapter Music in August 2011.

 In September 2022, the group released their first new music in 40 years, with the double-A 7" single "Agua Por Favor"/"Ten Thousand Steps", featuring vocalist Anne Cessna.
+Their second studio album, MOR, followed in 2025.

 History

 1978–80: Formation to Sonic Investigations

 Formed in Melbourne, Essendon Airport began as an instrumental electronic music duo in 1978 by Robert Goodge on lead guitar and David Chesworth on Wurlitzer electric piano and a home made drum machine, bought via the Trading Post.
 Both members lived in or near the suburb of Essendon, and took the name of Essendon Airport which since 1971 was no longer an international terminal (replaced by Melbourne Airport in Tullamarine).

 The duo version released a four-track extended play, Sonic Investigations (Of the Trivial), in May 1980 on Innocent Records.
 The duo described the EP's tracks, "songs which combine many of the most facile and insipid kinds of music in a redeemingly dignified manner... creating new trivia out of old.
 All this takes place along with a kind of pedantic fetishism for small-repetition games - the music travels in circles, spirals and solid blocks of sameness and difference."
 The label, Innocent Records, was co-owned by Chesworth and Philip Brophy (of performance group, → ↑ →).

 Essendon Airport followed with a single, "Talking to Cleopatra" (September 1980), with Anne Cessna (a.k.a.
 Anne Sanger) on lead vocals.
 Sanger later recalled working with the duo, "we were sitting around one night when Robert and David were tossing around the idea of recording a single with a vocalist.
 But who should that be?
 I said I'd do it.
 I was partly being facetious.
 I wasn’t at all sure I could sing.
 Neither were they."
 According to theMusic.com.aus writer, "[it] went on to be something of a cult favourite among the Melburnian alt-music scene of the early 1980s."

-This manifestation of Essendon Airport is less well known than the later ones but played memorable performances around Melbourne including the Clifton Hill Community Music Centre and supports at the Crystal Ballroom in front of bemused audience members waiting for bands like Midnight Oil or Jimmy and the Boys.
+This incarnation of Essendon Airport is less well known than later versions of the group, but performaned at venues around Melbourne including the Clifton Hill Community Music Centre and supports at the Crystal Ballroom where they supported acts such as Midnight Oil and Jimmy and the Boys.